Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

 which has $\mathcal{L}^-$ expansion

-However, we cannot compute the square of the right hand side unless $V$ has regular OPE.
-If the OPE is regular, the square leads to \eq{LmVOmV}.
+However, we cannot directly compute square of the right hand side unless $V$ has regular OPE.
 In the presence of singular OPEs the $\mathcal{L}^-$ level expansion can still be computed but we must take care to subtract divergences before expanding in $K$.
 In the present example, it can be found by normal ordering following \eq{normord}

 The $\mathcal{L}^-$ level expansion is then